H&M Coming to Triangle Town Center

 Raleigh Meat House Location (Possibly) Opening Today

-The long-awaited arrival of may come today.
+The long-awaited arrival of The Meat House may come today.
 As of late this morning the store was unsure of their status today, but will definitely be open tomorrow.
 The Meat House is a New Hampshire-based butcher shop that stocks an impressive array of fresh meats as well as specialty groceries.
 While it may be a chain, there is a large stock of local foods.

 While the fresh meats are impressive, perhaps the best offering at The Meat House is the marinated meats.
 Swing by and try the burgundy-marinated beef tips.